csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

     ```

     - The condition for the `while` loop is `price < 0`, which is true when the user's input is invalid
-    - If the user enters a valid price the first time, the loop will not run at all -- remember that a `while` loop will skip the code block if the condition is false
+    - If the user enters a valid price the first time, the loop will not execute at all -- remember that a `while` loop will skip the code block if the condition is false
     - Inside the loop's body, we ask the user for input again, and assign the result of `decimal.Parse` to the same `price` variable we use in the loop condition.
 This is what ensures that the loop will end: the variable in the condition gets changed in the body.
     - If the user still enters a negative price, the loop condition will be true, and the body will execute again (prompting them to try again)
     - If the user enters a valid price, the loop condition will be false, so the program will proceed to the next line and instantiate the Item